-According to a report from FlexJobs and Global Workplace Analytics, the percentage of people Telecommuting grew by 159%, from 2005 to 2017.
-Also, Gallup has found that flexible scheduling and work-from-home opportunities play an important role in an employee’s decision to join an organization.
+According to a report from FlexJobs and Global Workplace Analytics, the percentage of people telecommuting grew by 159%, from 2005 to 2017.
+Gallup also found that flexible scheduling and work-from-home opportunities play an important role in an employee’s decision to join an organization.

-Telecommuting enables flexible work from home which increases employee output since there is less travel to and back from the office, less fatigue from not having to be stuck in traffic, fewer accidents, fewer distractions, interruptions, decreased stress, and fewer workplace politics to stress about.
+Telecommuting enables flexible work from home schedules, which increases employee output.
+This is due to the lack of community back-and-forth from the office, less fatigue from not having to be stuck in traffic, fewer distractions and interruptions, decreased stress, and fewer workplace politics to stress about.

 A Stanford GSB experiment on China’s travel agency Ctrip showed that there was a 13% improvement in performance from people working remotely.
 Also, the rate of employee resignations dropped by 50% and the company reported that it made about $2,000 more profit per person at home.

-- Telecommuting gives the workforce freedom to work from home according to their productive work hours.
+- Scheduling Freedom: Telecommuting gives the workforce freedom to work from home according to their productive work hours.

-- Telecommuting gives employees more flexibility to balance work life and personal life.
+- Flexible Work-Life Balance: Telecommuting gives employees more flexibility to balance work life and personal life.

-- Telecommuting allows employees to escape the office stress and focus on the work at hand, increasing productivity.
-According to a FlexJobs survey, out of 5,500 professionals, 66% agreed that their productivity improves when they are NOT in office;
+- Improved Productivity: Telecommuting allows employees to escape the office stress and focus on the work at hand, increasing productivity.
+According to a FlexJobs survey, out of 5,500 professionals, 66% agreed that their productivity improves when they are NOT in office

-- Some people face a hard time focusing while telecommuting.
+- Staying Focused at Home: Some people face a hard time focusing while telecommuting.
 They have to keep themselves extremely self-motivated and push continuously.

-- Telecommuting can sometimes lead to isolation due to a lack of social interaction.
+- Isolation & Lack of Social Interaction: Telecommuting can sometimes lead to isolation due to a lack of social interaction.
 According to a report by Buffer’s 2018 State of Remote Work, the biggest struggle that remote workers face was loneliness.

-In order to adopt Telecommuting, the managers need to know how to communicate and collaborate with virtual employees and vice versa.
+In order to adopt telecommuting, managers need to know how to communicate and collaborate with virtual employees – and vice versa.
 This requires an understanding of the right technologies that can facilitate the desired interaction.
-Also, employees need to be well educated and trained on how to use these collaboration tools and other enterprise software to get full value from an employer’s investment in them.
+Employees need to be well educated and trained on how to use their collaboration tools and other enterprise software to get full value from an employer’s investment in them.